CleverCloud/doc.clever-cloud.com/runtimes/dotnet/dotnet.md

 help you to configure your apps with some mandatory files to add, and properties to setup.

-## Overview

-.NET Core is a cross-platform version of .NET for building websites, services, and console apps.

 ## Dotnet version

 The version used on Clever Cloud is `3.1`, so you can deploy applications for the two current LTS versions as shown on this [page](https://dotnet.microsoft.com/download/dotnet-core).
 No support will be provided for end-of-life versions.